 Moore, A. Doyle (1931-2013) | University of Illinois Archives

 In addition to his professional output as a designer and printer, Mr. Moore was actively involved in both local and national Folk music circuts.
-Locally, he played autoharp in the Philo Glee and Mandoline Society folk band and he also used his printing business to create posters, flyers, and album covers for the local Campus Folksong Club at the University of Illinois.
-The Campus Folksong Club drew many important Folk music acts to the Champaign Urbana area including Flatt & Scruggs, Red Craven's Bray Brothers, The New Lost City Ramblers, The Stoneman Family and Hedy West.
-The Campus Folksong Club also hosted a 1963 lecture series that included Doyle Moore and Archie Green, who presented his lecture "Hillbilly Music: Source and Symbol," which opened the door for country and folk music as serious scholarly areas of research.
+Locally, he played autoharp in the Philo Glee and Mandoline Society folk band.
+He also used his printing business to create posters, flyers, and album covers for the local Campus Folksong Club at the University of Illinois.
+The Campus Folksong Club drew many important Folk music acts to the Champaign-Urbana area including Flatt & Scruggs, Red Craven's Bray Brothers, The New Lost City Ramblers, The Stoneman Family and Hedy West.
+The Club also hosted a 1963 lecture series that included Doyle Moore and Archie Green, who presented his lecture "Hillbilly Music: Source and Symbol," which opened the door for country and folk music as serious scholarly areas of research.
 Nationally, he used his business to create album covers for national folk music publishers like Folkways Records and Folk-Lyric Records.
 He also labored to make the autoharp more visible within the folk music community at large with his publication "The Autoharp" as well as his seminal essay "The Origin of the Autoharp," presented in the 1963 lecture series.